Brandon Manley

 Columbus, OH 43210

-Hi, I’m Brandon Manley, and I’m a PhD student in theoretical physics at Ohio State University.
+Hi, I’m Brandon Manley, and I’m a PhD student in theoretical nuclear physics at Ohio State University.
 I currently work with Yuri Kovchegov.
 On this site, you can see my research works and cv.

 My past research interests include dark matter production at the Large Hadron Collider (with the MilliQan collaboration), and CMS detector design.